In just 5 minutes you can whip up a hormone-balancing menopause smoothie that boosts your metabolism, increases energy, nourishes your skin and more.

 - how to get results faster with menopause-friendly smoothies…

 …then keep reading!

-Note: this post contains some affiliate links and I may earn a commission if you use them.
+Note: this post contains some affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.

 BEST INGREDIENTS TO USE IN A MENOPAUSE SMOOTHIE RECIPE